-The case history gives an indication of the vitality of the person, and can highlight weaker areas, or areas that need nurturing, and which roots of elimination may therefore be needed.
-It provides insight into mineral balance at a cellular level and a person’s ability to detoxify and at to what phase of disease or degeneration a person may be currently in.
+The case history gives an indication of the vitality of the person, and can highlight weaker areas, or areas that need nurturing, and which roots of elimination may therefore need to be supported.
+Naturopathy provides insight into mineral balance at a cellular level and a person’s ability to detoxify and at what phase of disease or degeneration a person may be currently in.
 The case history gives an understanding of genetic predispositions and how epigenetics (diet, beliefs, emotions, lifestyle, toxic load, and environment) can impact or trigger genetic predispositions, Miasms, Temperaments, Doshas, or Humours, which are very important when preparing a client programme.

-Naturopathy understands the vital force of a person and will do the least possible to trigger the innate healing within a person to begin bringing a person more toward balance / homeostasis at a pace that is right for them, and this can take time, possibly years depending on the progression and depth of a person's dis-ease.
+Naturopathy understands the vital force of a person and will do the least possible to trigger the innate healing within a person to begin bringing an individual more toward balance / homeostasis at a pace that is right for them.
+This can take time, possibly years depending on the progression and depth of a person's dis-ease.

 Naturopathy therefore does not provide a “miracle cure, or a “quick fix”, it teaches a person how to be responsible for their own health by understanding their own story.
 Knowledge is very empowering.
 This means that it is an ongoing lifestyle practice, which may help prevent disease from happening in the future, and may halt or slow the progression of dis-ease, depending on the level of depth of dis-ease, and the willingness or ability to make positive changes in one’s life.

-A Naturopathic approach is the opposite to allopathic drugs, or even large amounts of supplements, which are suppressive, and can lead to further stagnation and depth of dis-ease.
+A Naturopathic approach is the opposite to allopathic drugs, or even large amounts of supplements or herbs, which can be suppressive, and can lead to further stagnation and depth of dis-ease.
 Less can often be more effective and one must always first “do no harm”.

 No other discipline looks at heath and disease with such depth and understanding.

 Much Naturopathy these days is no longer “true” Naturopathy, as many are now moving toward a more allopathic Functional Medicine approach using many scientific laboratory tests and focussing in on the “mosquitos around the pond” – Pasteur’s germ theory, as opposed to the “clear water of the pond” the terrain, the soil, instead – Bechamp’s terrain theory.
-Many modern “Naturopaths” focus on using supplements for a specific symptom, with protocols, which is allopathic and the opposite of Naturopathy which focusses on the health of the terrain which in modern terms is the extra cellular matrix (ECM).
+Many modern “Naturopaths” focus on using supplements for a specific symptom, with protocols, which is more of an allopathic approach and the opposite of true Naturopathy which focusses on the health of the body's terrain, which in modern terms is the extra cellular matrix (ECM).

-Naturopathy focusses on hydration as a priority, elimination pathways, gut and liver support, adverse childhood events, stressors and traumas and enhancing the terrain of the body first.
+Naturopathy focusses on hydration as a priority, elimination pathways, gut and liver support, adverse childhood events, stressors, emotions and traumas and enhancing the terrain of the body first.
 The health of the terrain is everything.

 The hierarchy of organs is important in Naturopathy (Hering’s Law of Cure) – how dis-ease heals from the top downwards, from the more important organs to the lesser organs, from inside to outside and in the order in which symptoms appeared.
 One can then understand by symptoms whether healing is going in the right direction, or whether it is deepening e.g., a mental problem disappears, but a rash appearing on the body can be a sign of healing in the right direction, so this can be explained to the client.